IObundle/iob-soc/README.md

 DDR_ADDR_W: log2 size of DDR, addresses from 0 to 2<sup>DDR_ADDR_W</sup>-1

+CACHE_ADDR_W: log2 size, allows to use data from DDR when FIRM_ADDR_W is exceeded

-USE_BOOT: assign to 1 to load a program received by the UART and boot from it, or to 0 otherwise.
+INIT_MEM: assign to 1 to load a program received by the UART and boot from it, or to 0 otherwise.

 BOOTROM_ADDR_W: log2 size of the boot ROM, which should be sufficient to hold the bootloader program and data.